-Peace, Conflict, and Development
+Peace, Conflict, and Development (4 cr.)

-V482/V582/V782 is a two-week course designed to introduce and provide firsthand knowledge of issues of sustainable economic development in post-conflict regions of the world with an emphasis on Africa and, more particularly, Rwanda.
-Students examine and analyze topics related to genocide, social and economic dimensions of instability, post-conflict economic development and policy design (e.g, related to entrepreneurship and private sector mobilization, financing ranging from banking to microcredit, health, migration, and public sector capacity).
+V482/V582/V782 - This is a two-week course designed to introduce and provide firsthand knowledge of issues of sustainable economic development in post-conflict regions of the world with an emphasis on Africa and, more particularly, Rwanda.
+You will examine and analyze topics related to genocide, social and economic dimensions of instability, post-conflict economic development and policy design (e.g, related to entrepreneurship and private sector mobilization, financing ranging from banking to microcredit, health, migration, and public sector capacity).
 Comparative discussions of successes and failures in the region and the importance of regional geopolitics in trade and political cooperation will be provided as well.

 First four classes: IUB